Prameela-B/girl-coders/README.md

   5. Make change for the issues<br>
   6. Add a commment in the Github issue, indicating this issue is completed.
   7. Repository admin will be notified automatically by Github when a comment is added, will validate the change and update the issue.<br>
-# Install Plugin
-  Developers has Editor role, which can edit pages or posts but can't change the theme, install plugins, etc.
-  If you would like to install plugin, please post to Slack channel or add a comment to the Github issue.
-  Below is the up to date list of plugins that have installed on this web site:
-  - All-in-One WP Migration
-  - Contact Form 7
-  - One Click Demo Import
-  - Page Builder by SiteOrigin
-  - Post Duplicator
-  - SiteOrigin Widgets Bundle
-  - Visual Composer Website Builder
-  - WP Gallery Custom Links

 # Github Issues
 - Each of the web page has a corresponsing Github issue.